 Maglor fostering Elrond and Elros. "...and love grew after between them, as little might be thought."

 The tale of Beren and Lúthien Tinúviel, a mortal man and an Elven princess fall in love.
 Lúthien's father sending Beren on an impossible quest, while imprisoning her couldn't keep them apart.
 Sauron imprisoning Beren couldn't keep them apart.
 Not even death itself could part them from each other!
 Interestingly, Lúthien was created in homage to Tolkien's wife, Edith Tolkien, while Beren was basically an Author Avatar.
+Edith was dark haired like Lúthien, while the elf's sacrifice of love was paralleled by Edith becoming a Catholic for Tolkien at the cost of estranging herself from her birth family.
 Tolkien even put "Beren" and "Luthien" on his and Edith's gravestones.

 In short, the fairest Elf to have ever lived and the most beautiful story in Tolkien's entire mythos was inspired by his wife.